Virtual events this weekend at The Strand Theatre

-The Earl and Rachel Smith Strand Theatre, 117 North Park Square in Marietta, is temporarily closed to the public, but is having community-wide watch parties broadcast straight into living rooms on Friday and Saturday nights.
+The Earl and Rachel Smith Strand Theatre, 117 North Park Square in Marietta, is having community-wide watch parties broadcast straight into living rooms on Friday and Saturday nights.

+Friday at 8 p.m. will be Double Feature Friday with Vincent Price's take on Richard Matheson's "I Am Legend" story in the 1964 "The Last Man On Earth," followed by the 1936 campy cult classic "Reefer Madness."

 Movie night and the concert are free, but participants can support The Strand by buying a virtual ticket or make a donation at https://secure.givelively.org/donate/friends-of-the-strand-inc/bridge-the-gap-for-the-strand.